Eight Belles

 Eight Belles (February 23, 2005 – May 3, 2008) was an American Thoroughbred racehorse who came second in the 2008 Kentucky Derby to the winner Big Brown.
 Her collapse just after the race resulted in immediate euthanasia.

 Earlier in the year, Eight Belles became the first filly in Oaklawn Park history to win the Martha Washington Stakes, the Honeybee Stakes, and the Fantasy Stakes.
 She won the Martha Washington by 13½ lengths, setting a stakes record for margin of victory.

-Kentucky Derby Breakdown
+Kentucky Derby breakdown

 Eight Belles broke down approximately a furlong (1/8 mile) after the wire, while being slowed after the race.

 She suffered compound fractures of both front ankles and was immediately euthanized because of the nature of her injuries.

 Dr. Larry Bramlage, the on-call veterinarian, stated that Eight Belles' trauma was too severe to even attempt to move her off the track.

-According to the Louisville Courier-Journal, Bramlage said the filly had fractures of the cannon and sesamoid bones in both front legs.
+According to the Louisville Courier-Journal, Bramlage said Eight Belles had fractures of the cannon and sesamoid bones in both front legs.